Goofer dust: Use

 In the modern day, formulations may be thought to include anything harmful that can come to hand.
 For example, insecticide powders might be mixed with expired medications, dried medical waste, etc. Regardless of any intended magical effects, synergies between the ingredients might cause real medical harm.

 It is sometimes used in love spells of a coercive nature, the severity of which range from the goofer dust being used to provoke helpful spirits to coax the target into love, to the more extreme "love me or die" spells.
 Rarely, it has been used in gambling spells.

-Goofer Dust has also been used as a protection spell.
-By using graveyard dirt from a loved one of the practitioner, along with salt and pepper and other ingredients, the normally offensive functions of Goofer Dust become protective functions.